Sauna Therapy

 minerals may also become

 toxic.
-For example, hexavalent chromium is toxic while trivalent chromium is
+For example, hexavalent chromium is toxic while trivalent chromium is not.
+Vital minerals can also become toxic if

-become toxic if they are unusable by the body.
-Calcium is needed in the bones.
-When it accumulates in the arteries, joints, kidneys or
+they are unusable by the body.
+Calcium is

-minerals, contributing to many health conditions.
-Of these, the most commonly seen are copper, iron and
+Of these, the most commonly seen are copper, iron and manganese

-manganese toxicity.
-They will
+toxicity.
+They will often be revealed

-nutrition and sauna therapy program.
+sauna therapy program.
+All three

-All three of these minerals help support weak adrenal glands.
+of these minerals help support weak adrenal glands.

 Copper is high in vegetarian proteins and associated

 with zinc deficiency and adrenal exhaustion, both very common conditions.
-Copper imbalance contributes to
+Copper imbalance contributes to emotional

-emotional conditions, skin problems, joint pain, cancer, migraine headaches and
+conditions, skin problems, joint pain, cancer, migraine headaches and

 premenstrual tension.
 The symptoms